Advertisement

 7. Princess Lilibet of Sussex, Harry’s second-born.

-8. Prince Andrew, the Duke of York, second-born son (third-born child) of the previous sovereign, the late Queen Elizabeth II.
+8. Former Prince and former Duke of York, Andrew Mountbatten-Windsor, the second-born son (third-born child) of the previous sovereign, the late Queen Elizabeth II.

-9. Princess Beatrice, Mrs. Edoardo Mapelli Mozzi, Andrew’s firstborn.
+9. Princess Beatrice, Mrs Edoardo Mapelli Mozzi, the Duke of York’s firstborn.

 10. Miss Sienna Mapelli Mozzi, Beatrice’s firstborn.